stsurya/Linux/LinuxCommands/FileOps/Find.md

 **path:** Starting directory for the search.<br>
 **Example:** find /path/to/search<br>

-✅ Recursively means find searches inside subdirectories automatically.<br>
+✅ Recursively means `find` searches inside subdirectories automatically.<br>
 ✅ You don’t have to manually specify subdirectories.<br>
 ✅ You can limit recursion using -maxdepth and -mindepth.<br>

+- It cannot by default search in parent directory or go one step backward.<br>
+  But below are the ways you can use to search in parent directory.<br>

+if you're in `/home/user/Documents` and want to search for files in `/home/user/Downloads`<br>

+`find ../Downloads -name "*.txt"` or `find /home/user/Downloads -name "*.txt"`